TiedemannLab/sciCNV/README.md

     }
   }
 }
-MM_NF <- as.matrix(MM_NF)
+M_NF <- as.matrix(M_NF)
 ```

 ### Taking Square Root of iCNVs

-At this stage we take square root of all iCNV values to converge to 1 those values which are
+Now we take square root of all iCNV values (or their absolute value when they are negative)
-closer values to 1 and make smaller values than
+which converts values around 1 (-1) to 1 (-1) and values less than 0.5 (greater than -0.5)
+to 0.
+This way we converge one copy-gain/loss t0 1/-1 and weaker expressions to zero.

 ```
 for(w in 1:ncol(M_NF)){